hasankhadra/provectus-internship-task/README.md

 Now, to run the code localy, you need to remove the `web-service` from the `docker-compose.yml`.
 Then run the `sudo docker-compose up --build`, and then run
 `python3 app.py` in the `provectus-internship-task` directory.

-I added a `.env` file to configure the connection locally.
+- I added a `.env` file to configure the connection locally.
 The code is set up so that, if it's not running on docker, it will automatically use the local `.env` file for the connections.
 In case you want use differeny configurations when testing locally, you can modify any of the env variables in the `.env` file.

+- Note that the `.env` should not be uploaded to the repo for saftey and security reasons.
+However, for the purpose of this internship, I uploaded file to let you see all the practices I've followed.

 **IMPORTANT**:
 To test the code locally, you need to manually install the libraries inside `requirements.txt` since docker won't download it for local use.